Best places to visit in Jaffna with a handy map

-This pond became famous in the 7th century when a Chola princess (one of the longest-ruling dynasties in the history of southern India) visited the place and after a bath her face was transformed from a horse-like head to a beautiful women.
-The story is well pictured at the pond entrance.
+This pond became famous in the 7th century when a Chola princess (one of the longest-ruling dynasties in the history of southern India) visited the place and after a bath, her face was transformed from a horse-like head to a beautiful woman.

-It’s a pity I did not have a swimming trunk with me otherwise I would have checked if I could improve my face look LOL
+It’s a pity I did not have a swimming trunk with me otherwise I would have checked if I could improve my look too LOL

 This place is described also as Keerimalai Spring.
 I am personally not sure if the water nowadays is sourced by a natural spring or it comes through the small channel directly from the sea.

 It’s a famous Hindu temple next to the Keerimalai Pond.
-It went through a history of destruction and repair started with the Portuguese and ending with the Civil War few years ago.
+It went through a history of destruction and repair started with the Portuguese and ending with the Civil War a few years ago.